Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 Think trampoline!

-If you have an outdoor trampoline setup, sending your kids out to jump as a part of their daily exercise routine is probably already something you utilize.
+If you have an outdoor trampoline setup, sending your kids out to jump as a part of their daily exercise routine is probably something you already utilize.

 However, if you don’t have the option for an outdoor setup, you can totally lean on the use of a small exercise trampoline instead.